TypeStrong/typedoc/.github/SECURITY.md

 If you depend on the prior minor version of TypeDoc and want to submit a fix, submit a pull request to the `lts` branch.
 When merged, a new version will be automatically published with your patch.

-Be sure to include:

--   A line in `CHANGELOG.md` that notes what changed.
--   An update to the version field in `package.json`.
+Be sure to include an update to the version field in `package.json`.

 Note: Only pull requests which fix security vulnerabilities will be accepted.
 Additional features and bug fixes are out of scope for old versions.